Kestech87/configure-ad/README.md

 <img src="https://i.imgur.com/NSHRDEO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

- 1) Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ipaddress>    (perpetual ping)
+ 1) Login to Client 1 with Remote Desktop and ping DC-1’s private IP address with ping -t <ipaddress> (perpetual ping)

     - Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall